OTs rooted in Christ, changing communities

 Students should expect to pay the tuition and fees as noted on the Tuition & Fees tab.

-Students enter the entry-level Occupational Therapy Doctorate (OTD) degree through the MOT program.
+Students enter the entry-level Occupational Therapy Doctorate (OTD) degree through the MOT program .
 Throughout the first semester of the MOT program, students explore the OTD option.
-At the conclusion of the second semester, students will be given the choice to continue in the MOT program or apply to the OTD program.
-Students who apply to the OTD program will be evaluated by OTD faculty to determine eligibility and appropriate fit for the OTD program.
-OTD coursework requires a higher level of thinking and commitment, as well additional curricular requirements as outlined in the curriculum.
+During the second semester, students choose to continue in the MOT program or apply to the OTD program.
+Students who apply to the OTD program will be evaluated by the OTD admissions committee to determine eligibility and appropriate fit for the OTD coursework, which requires higher thinking, commitment, and additional curricular requirements.

 Accreditation